-In the majority of cases, AS produces progressive stiffness and spinal restriction with intermittent exacerbations.
+In the majority of cases, Ankylosing Spondylitis produces progressive stiffness and spinal restriction with intermittent exacerbations.
 Chronic low back pain and stiffness are typically the first symptoms.
-Onset is usually slow rather than abrupt and patients often cannot date when symptoms first began, or precisely localize the areas affected.
+Onset is usually slow rather than abrupt, and patients often cannot determine when symptoms first began or precisely localize the areas affected.

-Characteristically, inflammatory back symptoms are suggested by prominent stiffness and pain in the morning or following other periods of rest (gel phenomenon) that improve with exercise.
+Characteristically, inflammatory back symptoms are characterized by prominent stiffness and pain in the morning or following other periods of rest (gel phenomenon) that improve with exercise.
 Back pain often forces the individual out of bed at night and is unrelieved by lying down.
 The earliest abnormality is usually tenderness in the sacroiliac joints.
-Most individuals are able to remain at work.

-The major aims of management include pharmacologic relief of pain and stiffness and a physical therapy and lifestyle modification program aimed at preserving spinal mobility or at least preventing spinal deformity and disability.
-Also, it is imperative that prompt recognition and management of articular and extra articular complications be identified and managed.
+The major aims of management include pharmacological relief of pain and stiffness.
+These are achieved through physical therapy and lifestyle modification programs aimed at preserving spinal mobility or at least preventing spinal deformity and disability.
+During these treatment processes, prompt recognition and management of articular and extra articular is essential.

 Formal instruction in proper posture and exercises emphasizing spinal mobility and strengthening of muscles is important.
 A range of motion exercises for the neck, shoulders, and hips as well as deep- breathing exercises to maintain chest expansion should be performed by the patient daily.
 Of all therapeutic modalities, only regular exercise has been shown to curtail the progression of spinal stiffness and restriction.

 Treatments with non-steroidal anti-inflammatory medicines may reduce spinal stiffness.
 For extreme cases, stronger therapies can be instituted.

 Ankylosing Spondylitis Treatment In Thousand Oaks, California